 If the above method doesn’t work for you then log in to your server via FTP and upload the fresh copy of WordPress.

-This method will fix and repair your wp-admin and many other folders and files that have corrupted.
+This method will fix and repair your wp-admin and many other folders and files that have been corrupted.
 You can download a fresh copy of WordPress from WordPress.org

 Solution 3- Clear Cookies to Resolve Login Issues